Skip to main content

 Documenting the review process is crucial.
 Keep detailed records of challenges and results for each step of the review in an access review workbook or other forms of documentation.

 This formalization provides all parties involved with a clearer understanding of the user access review process.
-Additionally, it can help you demonstrate compliance with laws and regulations, as well as identify bottlenecks and flaws in the review process.
+Additionally, it can help you demonstrate compliance with laws and regulations, as well as identify bottlenecks and flaws in your review process.

 6. Educate your personnel on the importance of access reviews